 The VCNL4010 combines ambient light detection and proximity detection in one single chip.
-Ambient light is measured in 16 bit precision on a range 0.25 lx to 16 klx, with 100 Hz and 120 Hz flicker noise rejection.
+Ambient light is measured in 16-bit precision on a range of 0.25 lx to 16 klx, with 100 Hz and 120 Hz flicker noise rejection.
 Proximity measurements are also returned on 16 bit, with the distance range from 0 to 20cm.

 Interfacing with the microcontroller is done via I2C, plus an interrupt pin.
 VCNL4010 has a number of 16 internal registers, of which register #0 is used to configure the operating mode and also as a flag register for completing a measurement.
 Register #1 stores the device version (current version is 0x21).

 Parameters for ambient light measurement are stored in registers #4, while ambient measurement results are stored in registers #5 and #6.

 Proximity measurements are configured via registers #2 (proximity measurement rate), #3 (IR LED current) and register #15 (proximity modulator timing adjustments).
 Results are stored in registers #7 and #8.